neustar/string-similarity/README.md

 ==============================
 This metric is obtained by summing up the size of the longest parallel group and a function of the lengths of all other groups of parallel lines as well as the lengths of the longest and shortest strings.

-The weighted similarity metrics are very strict metrics.
-A higher such metric value means the two strings are similar.
+The weighted similarity metrics are very strict (conservative) metrics.
+A higher such metric value means the two strings are highly similar.

-The square root as well as the weighted sum metrics on the other hand are less strict.
-A higher such metric value means that there are more matching characters than the strings are more similar.
+The square root as well as the weighted sum metrics on the other hand are less strict (less conservative).
+A higher such metric value means that there are more matching characters than meaning the strings are more similar.
 If one wants a higher percentage representing higher similarity, these metrics are useful.

 Program Usage